sisl/astra-rl/docs/tutorials/customizing_training/environments.md

 To support multi-agent conversations, you will need to query all participating models when building the rollout.
 This will occur in your sampler (likely in modifications to __handle_rollout or rollout) but it is largely up to you on how you want to style it.
 For example, one approach would be to subclass `ASTSampler` and override the internal expansion to call **K** defenders, combine their responses, and reduce rewards.
 However, you can structure how you call the agents and how you want to model rewards to fit your needs.

-> If you maintain the same Node type (Node(context: str, probe: str, response: str, reward: float, children: List[Node])) and return a graph, you will be able to plug into available solvers.
+> If you maintain the same Node type (Node(context: str, utterance: str, response: str, reward: float, children: List[Node])) and return a graph, you will be able to plug into available solvers.
 However, deviating from this structure may require you to create a custom solver to interpret the custom rollouts and calculate loss accordingly.

 > Training with multiple agents multiplies compute: each node now triggers more model calls and stores more data.